mk-fg/linux-ebpf-connection-overseer/README.md

     Without pinning, when service stops, fds get closed, which cleans up eBPFs as well.

-- Unprivileged [leco-event-pipe] system-daemon python script that uses eBPF map file descriptors to monitor for network-related info, filter and export it to some fifo socket as json lines.
+- Unprivileged [leco-event-pipe] system-daemon python script that uses eBPF map file descriptors (passed to it) to monitor network connection events, augment, filter and export those to some fifo socket/pipe as json lines.

     [leco.service] systemd unit file can be used to run loader binary and start this script.

-- Desktop session [leco-sdl-widget] to read that data and visualize in a relatively simple way.
+- Desktop session [leco-sdl-widget] to read event info and visualize in a relatively simple way.

-It's kinda similar to [OpenSnitch] and [netatop-bpf] projects (and is partly based on those), with simple non-interactive read-only scope, conky-like transparent window/overlay graphical frontend, and privileged access limited to reading data from eBPF map fds passed to it.
+It's kinda similar to [OpenSnitch] and [netatop-bpf] projects (and is partly based on those), with simple non-interactive read-only scope, [conky]-like transparent window/overlay graphical frontend, and privileged access limited to loading persistent data-collection eBPFs once.

 [leco-ebpf-load]: loader.c
 [eBPF]: https://docs.ebpf.io/